To,

 in Annexure-B in Form AOC-2 and the same forms part of this report.

-the ensuing AGM for the Shareholder's approval in order to enter in to transaction with
+the ensuing AGM for the Shareholder's approval in order to enter in to transaction

 16. PARTICULARS OF LOANS, GUARANTEES AND INVESTMENTS

-Particulars of Loans.
-Guarantees and Investments covered under section
+Particulars of Loans, Guarantees and Investments covered under section

 186 of the Companies Act, 2013 form part of the notes to the Financial Statements provided